-1 http://governor.vermont.gov/boards and commissions/housing
+&lt;sup>1 http://governor.vermont.gov/boards and commissions/housing VT Dept. of Housing and Community Development

-As shown in Table III on page 13, in 2015 combined State and federal funding and private equity for affordable housing development (e.g. "bricks and mortar") administered by VHCB, DHCD, and VHFA totaled approximately \$55 million.
-More than half of this through tax credit equity, leveraged by approximately \$4.1 million in federal and State affordable housing tax credits.
+As shown in Table III on page 13, in 2016 combined State and federal funding and private equity for affordable housing development (e.g. "bricks and mortar") administered by VHCB, DHCD, and VHFA totaled approximately \$50 million.
+More than half of this was tax credit equity, leveraged by approximately \$4.4 million in federal and State affordable housing tax credits.

-State funding for housing development agencies was comprised of approximately \$9 million awarded to VHCB.
-(Table I on page 11) Federal funding for housing development agencies totaled approximately \$16 million awarded to VHCB and DHCD, which in 2015 included approximately \$5.7 million in CDBG Disaster Recovery Funds.
+State funding for housing development agencies was comprised of approximately \$8.3 million primarily consisting of property transfer tax revenue awarded to VHCB.
+(Table I on page 11) Federal funding for housing development agencies totaled approximately \$7.9 million awarded to VHCB and DHCD.
 (Table II on page 12) In addition, there is considerable State and federal funding for the ongoing operations of affordable housing developments, in the form of ongoing rental assistance (subsidy).
-Combined State and federal funding for housing assistance and subsidies was nearly \$78 million.
-(Table IV on page 14) The majority of that was comprised of \$52 million of federal project and tenant-based rental assistance (Section 8).
+Combined State and federal funding for housing assistance and subsidies was nearly \$82.4 million.
+(Table IV on page 14) The majority was comprised of \$56 million of federal project and tenant-based rental assistance (Section 8).

 The largest financial resource and routinely the largest funding component of any given affordable rental housing project are provided by Federal Housing Credits administered by the VHFA in accordance with the State's Qualified Allocation Plan (QAP).
-Vermont's allocation of federal credits in 2015 was \$2.68 million (for 10 years), generating approximately \$24 million in equity.
-In addition, VHFA awarded another \$556,000 in what are referred to as "bond credits" which are issued in conjunction with VHFA tax-exempt bonds, which generated more than \$4.8 million in private equity.
+Vermont's allocation of federal credits in 2016 was \$2.69 million (for 10 years), generating approximately \$24 million in equity.
+In addition, VHFA awarded another \$917,253 in what are referred to as "bond credits" which are issued in conjunction with VHFA tax-exempt bonds, which generated approximately \$8 million in private equity.
 (Table III on page 13)

-The Federal Housing Credits were supplemented in FY 2015 with an allocation of \$825,000 of 5-year State Housing Tax Credits which generated a total of approximately \$3.7 million in equity.
+The Federal Housing Credits were supplemented in FY 2016 with an allocation of \$825,000 of 5-year State Housing Tax Credits which generated a total of approximately \$3.7 million in equity.
 Of these State credits, VHFA used \$400,000, generating approximately \$1.78 million in private equity, to support loans for multi-family housing projects in conjunction with the allocation of Federal Housing Credits.
-VHFA used an additional \$425,000, generating approximately \$1.9 million in private equity, to support a number of funding programs for homeownership opportunities supporting mobile home replacements, down payment assistance for new homes, and to eligible first-time homebuyers.
+VHFA used an additional \$425,000, generating approximately \$1.9 million in private equity, to support funding programs for homeownership opportunities supporting mobile home replacements, down payment assistance for new homes, and to eligible first-time homebuyers.